ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 Execution time:  430.464289ms
 ```

+We got a very satisfactory result using the Monte Carlo estimator (remember that the value was $7.964$ using the BSM formula and our Monte Carlo integrator).

 Let's compare the results with the same simulation in Python (taken from Yves Hilpisch's "Python for Finance"):

 <div style="text-align:center"><img src="/img/posts/montecarlo/yves.png" style="width: 50%; margin: 2%"></div>